 - UNRWA: U.N.
 Relief and Works Agency for Palestinian Refugees.

-Spell it out at all references in text when used as a noun.
+Spell out at all references in text when used as a noun.
 It may be abbreviated to U.S. in a headline.
-As an adjective it can also be abbreviated at first reference, e.g. the U.S. State Department.
-Do not use USA except in quoted passages.
-Do not use the noun America as a synonym for the United States, although you may use American instead of U.S. as an adjective.
+As an adjective, it can also be abbreviated at first reference, e.g., the U.S. State Department.
+Do not use “USA” except in quoted passages.
+Do not use “America” as a synonym for “the United States,” although you may use “American” instead of “U.S.” as an adjective.

-In economic and financial reporting avoid saying is up or is down.
-Use higher, lower or increased, decreased, firmer, weaker, etc. Do not use up as a verb, as in ups dividend.
-Always report ... rose/fell to ... from, never vice versa.
+In economic and financial reporting, avoid saying something is up or is down.
+Use higher, lower or increased, decreased, firmer, weaker, etc. Do not use up as a verb, as in “ups the dividend.”
+Always report “rose/fell to ... from,” never vice versa.

 The U.S. Congress is divided into two bodies: the 100-member Senate, where each state has two members, and the House of Representatives, whose 435 members are allotted in proportion to a state's population.
-Almost all members of Congress are either Democrats or Republicans with a few independent s who align with one of the two parties.
+Almost all members of Congress are Democrats or Republicans, with a few independents aligned with one of the two parties.

 Grand juries: Their prime function is to review evidence presented by a prosecutor and determine whether there is probable cause to return an indictment.
-Under the constitution, a grand jury indictment is required for federal criminal charges.
-Only about half of the states' judicial systems use grand juries.
+Under the Constitution, a grand jury indictment is required for federal criminal charges.
+Only about half the states' judicial systems use grand juries.

-The following U.S. cities stand alone in a dateline without the need to mention their state: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwauke, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburg, St Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, Washington.
+The following U.S. cities stand alone in a dateline without the need to mention their state: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, Washington.